datanav/docs/terms.rst

 The Services will be delivered through the operating environment selected by SESAM at any time, unless it is agreed with the Customer that the Customer will use another operating environment.
-The Customer will be given minimum three moths' notice in case of significant changes to the operating environment.
+The Customer will be given minimum three months' notice in case of significant changes to the operating environment.
 SESAM reserves the right to change the operating environment, but will in such event notify the Customer of the change and of technical and legal effects of such change.

 At the present time the operating environment selected by SESAM is Microsoft Azure.
 For Azure, separate terms of service apply from
 Microsoft:
 `Online Subscription Agreement <https://azure.microsoft.com/en-us/support/legal/subscription-agreement/?country=no&language=en>`_ and `Online Services Terms <http://www.microsoftvolumelicensing.com/DocumentSearch.aspx?Mode=3&DocumentTypeId=46>`_.
 These terms apply as amended and updated by Microsoft at any time.
 SESAM has no responsibility for error and defects in such services.

 SESAM and the Customer may agree on special requirements for the operating environment in a separate agreement.